Hardware obfuscation

 Hardware obfuscation is a technique by which the description or the structure of electronic hardware is modified to intentionally conceal its functionality, which makes it significantly more difficult to reverse-engineer.

+Description

-In other words, hardware obfuscation modifies the design in such a away that the resulting architecture becomes un-obvious to an adversary.
+Electronic engineers and designers use obfuscation techniques to make in more difficult for their work to be fully understood by others who might want to reverse-engineer it for any reason.
+Typically, hardware obfuscation modifies the design in such a way that the resulting architecture becomes un-obvious to an adversary.
 Hardware Obfuscation can be of two types depending on the hardware platform targeted: (a) DSP Core Hardware Obfuscation - this type of obfuscation performs certain high level transformation on the data flow graph representation of DSP core to convert it into an unknown form that reflects an un-obvious architecture at RTL or gate level.
 This type of obfuscation is also called 'Structural Obfuscation'.
 Another type of DSP Core Obfuscation method is called 'Functional Obfuscation' - It uses a combination of AES and IP core locking blocks (ILBs) to lock the functionality of the DSP core using key-bits.
 Without application of correct key sequence, the DSP core produces either wrong output or no output at all (b) Combinational/Sequential Hardware Obfuscation - this type of obfuscation performs changes to the gate level structure of the circuit itself.

 In essence, it is different from digital watermarking (where the ownership is concealed in the digital content itself), or from hardware intellectual property (IP) watermarking where the ownership information is embedded and concealed in the description of a circuit.
 It is also different from cryptography-based hardware IP protection techniques common in the design flow of Field Programmable Gate Array.

+Importance

 The importance of hardware watermarking has increased in the recent years due to widespread adoption of hardware IP based design practices for modern integrated circuits (ICs) such as system on chips (SoCs).
 Major security issues associated with hardware IPs include: (a) hardware intellectual property infringement during SoC design; (b) reverse engineering the manufactured ICs or the IC design database (in fabrication facilities) to produce counterfeit or clone ICs; and (c) malicious modifications of an IP through the insertion of hardware Trojan to cause in-field functional failure.
 Hardware obfuscation aims at minimizing these threats at IP or chip level by making it difficult for an adversary to comprehend the actual functionality of a design.